How does ConvoProxy work?

 Why does ConvoProxy produce WAV output?

-The overall experience with the related project “ConvoFS”, was a strong demand for WAV output.
+The experience with my previous project, “ConvoFS”, was a strong demand for WAV output.
 Furthermore, it is the easiest to implement.
-So the easy choice for ConvoProxy is to do WAV output.
+So, the easy choice for ConvoProxy, was to do WAV output.

-ConvoProxy is Open Source, free to use, and licensed under the “MIT license”.
-The choice of this license rather than e.g., the GPL license was motivated by the programming language chosen (“Go” aka “Golang”) and the licenses of 3rd party components.
-It has no practical consequences for the end-user.
+ConvoProxy is Open Source and free to use, and licensed under the “MIT license”.
+The choice of this license rather than , e.g., the GPL license was motivated by the programming language chosen (“Go” aka “Golang”) and the licenses of 3rd party components.
+It has no really practical consequences for the end-user.

-To see the program source code for a given release of ConvoProxy. please download the Linux distribution and unpack it.
-Alternatively, you can - if you’ve already installed ConvoProxy - generate a “log+config” bundle (under the Misc menu) and download it.
-It is in ZIP format, and contains the source code too.
+To see the program source code for a given release of ConvoProxy,please download the Linux distribution and unpack it.
+Alternatively, if you’ve already installed ConvoProxy, you can generate a “log+config” bundle (under the Misc menu) and download it.
+It is in ZIP format and contains the source code, too.

 What do I need to run ConvoProxy?

-You may use a QNAP/Synology Intel/AMD-based (e.g., Atom/Celeron/Xeon/Ryzen 64 bit) NAS or an ordinary PC/Virtual machine running Windows or Linux.
+You can use a NAS from QNAP/Synology Intel/AMD-based (e.g., Intel Atom/Celeron/Xeon/ AMD Ryzen 64 bit) NAS or an ordinary PC/Virtual machine running Linux or a Raspberry Pi (64-bit operating system).

-Synology NAS devices with known success stories include most ‘Plus’ models.
+Synology NAS devices with known success stories include most ‘+’ models.

-For Synology boxes running DSM 6.x, there’s a choice of running a docker-enabled version or a ‘native’ version.
-For DSM 7.x, there is and will only be the native version.
+For Synology boxes running DSM 6.x, there’s the choice of running a docker-enabled version or a ‘native’ version.
+For DSM 7.x, there is and only will be the native version.
 The native versions require the installation of the 3rd party package ffmpeg.

 What products are in use with ConvoProxy?

 ConvoProxy initially only supported Linn streamers.
-Current releases are developed and tested also with Raspberry Pi-based streaming products in UpNp or OpenHome mode.
-Success with other vendors include SMS streamers from SotM.
+Current releases are developed also with Raspberry Pi-based streaming products in UpNp or OpenHome mode.
+Success stories with other vendors include streamers from Sotem, WiiM, Lumin etc. And MPD based streamers like Moode and Ropieee.

-For media files stored on local storage, ConvoProxy is in widespread use with the Minim media server.
+For media files stored on local storage, ConvoProxy has been tested with the Minim media server.

 Does ConvoProxy support gapless playback?